Selling Investment Property? Avoid These 5 Red Flags

 Even with distressed property, reducing the number of big-ticket items that another investor has to spend on, always helps.
 For instance, if the roof will need replacing, then make sure there’s no big plumbing or electrical issue on top of that.
 Check that the foundation is solid and that crawl spaces are dry or properly sealed.
 Spend a little is okay to seal the deal.
 A Realtor who has hands-on experience rehabbing properties would be able to direct you in this regard without having to spend a small fortune.

-Unlike the last 12 months where inventory of homes for sale was well below the norms, going into 2019 we starting to see a shift in real estate.
+Unlike the last 12 months where the inventory of homes for sale was well below the norms, going into 2019 we starting to see a shift in real estate.
 More properties are hitting the market this year which gives buyers and dare I say, investors, more choices as we head further into the year.
 Take a look at my well researched 2019 Forecast: Fact vs Fiction blog.

 Reasons For Selling